-Another factor that plays a huge role in the commercial real estate agent salary is the commission of a lease transaction.
+Another factor that plays a huge role in commercial real estate agent salary is the commission of a lease transaction.
 Lease transactions require the commission to be paid on the total value of a lease.
 For example, if a five-year lease has a monthly rent payment of $3,000, the lease value would be the total rent payments made over the five years ($3,000 X 60 months = $180,000).
-The commission would then be paid on the $180,000, and typically commissions are due once the lease is signed and the first bills (first month’s rent and security deposit) have been paid.
+The commission would then be paid on the $180,000, and commissions are typically due once the lease is signed and the first bills (first month’s rent and security deposit) have been paid.

 How Commercial Real Estate Agents Split Commission

-- 100% - The rarest of the commission splits, you’ll most likely see this split with commercial real estate brokers.
-In this scenario, the broker would receive the entirety of the commission.
-When it comes to commercial real estate broker salary, a 100% share is the ideal scenario.
+- 100% - The rarest of the commission splits, you’ll most likely see this split with commercial real estate Brokers.
+In this scenario, the Broker would receive the entirety of the commission.
+When it comes to commercial real estate Broker salary, a 100% share is the ideal scenario.

 - 50/50 - This split is exactly as it sounds.
 The commercial real estate agent gets half, and their brokerage gets the other half.

-- Tiered commission plans - CommissionTrac explains that tiered commission generally begins with the broker keeping 50-60% of the gross commission, then moving up as they hit new tiers or breakpoints.
+- Tiered commission plans - CommissionTrac explains that tiered commission generally begins with the Broker keeping 50-60% of the gross commission, then moving up as they hit new tiers or breakpoints.
 These tiers and breakpoints are typically based on either the overall gross production by the agent or the agent’s net production.

 With large commercial properties, agents often work in teams, which impacts their take-home commission.
 But, as noted earlier, the more expensive the land or property, the higher the commission - so there’s often enough of a commission to go around!

-How to Increase Income
+How to Increase Commercial Real Estate Income

 - Utilize your network